Giorgio Griffa. A continuos becoming.

 Griffa’s approach is performative and time-base, as he assures that painting is “constant and never finished”.

-His sources of inspiration are quantum energy, time-space mathematics, the golden ratio and the memory of visual experience since time immemorial.
-The body of work he presented at the Camden Arts Centre spans his career as an artist from the 1960s through to today and it was curated by artist and curator Stephen Nelson.
+His sources of inspiration include quantum energy, time-space mathematics, the golden ratio, and the memory of visual experience since time immemorial.
+The body of work presented at Camden Arts Centre spans his career from the 1960s to today and was curated by artist and curator Stephen Nelson.

-I found this exhibition visually striking and very much of my taste.
-The use of bold and primary colours over unstretched raw canvas was reinforced by the white background of the walls.
-As soon as I went through the door I felt I was entering the artist’s individual universe.
-The simple shapes and materials he uses on his paintings resonate with me; as if the artist had found a series of universal symbols and shared them with the rest of the world.
+I found this exhibition visually striking and very much aligned with my own taste.
+The use of bold, primary colours on unstretched raw canvas was heightened by the gallery’s white walls.
+As soon as I entered the space, I felt as though I were stepping into the artist’s personal universe.
+The simple shapes and materials he uses resonate deeply with me, as if he had discovered a set of universal symbols and generously shared them with the world.

-Performing as The art berries, we added another layer to these art exhibition and I dare to say that Griffa would approve of this addition to his work, not only for what it brought of improvisation and time-base performance, but also for the “constant and never finished” approach he likes to use on his paintings.
+Performing as The art berries, we added another layer to the exhibition, and I dare say that Griffa would approve of this addition — not only for its improvisational and time-based qualities, but also for the “constant and never finished” approach that lies at the heart of his own practice.

 Leave a Reply